About our village

 The parish has several listed properties and monuments, mostly surrounding St. Chad's and Patshull Hall.
 Its most famous (or infamous!) son is Jonathan Wild, a notorious 17th/18th century underworld figure in London, born in Boningale around 1682/3.
 Our most famous visitor?
 This has to be Queen Victoria, who is documented as visiting Patshull Hall in the late 19th century.
 There is supposedly even a photograph showing the Queen arrive through the gates on Rushey Lane (now part of Shropshire Lodge) but the photo is illusive!

-Parish councillors are pleased to welcome incoming residents to Patshull Gardens, a small development of barn conversions completed in 2018, and new homes on the site of the old Lea Manor Hotel on the A464, due to be completed late 2018.
+Parish councillors were pleased to welcome incoming residents to Patshull Gardens, a small development of barn conversions completed in 2018.

 As there are no retail shops, post office, doctors' surgery, pharmacy or civic amenities within the Boningale parish, residents have a seven to ten-minute drive into Albrighton to access these facilities.
 The larger village of Shifnal is a little further away, being around 12 minutes' distance by car.